nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 [^4]: TensorRT 10.3+ needed for the Inference operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^5]: Vulkan 1.3.204+ loader needed for the HoloViz operator (+ libegl1 for headless rendering).
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^6]: V4L2 1.22+ needed for the V4L2 operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 V4L2 also requires libjpeg.
-[^7]: Torch support tested with LibTorch 2.8.0 (CUDA 12) or LibTorch 2.9.0 (CUDA 13), OpenBLAS 0.3.20+ (aarch64 iGPU only), NVIDIA Performance Libraries (aarch64 dGPU only).
+[^7]: Torchscript support tested with LibTorch 2.8.0 (CUDA 12) or LibTorch 2.9.0 (CUDA 13).
-[^8]: To install LibTorch on baremetal, either build it from source, from the python wheel, or extract it from the holoscan container (in `/opt/libtorch/`).
-See instructions in the [Inference](./inference.md) section.
+[^8]: To install LibTorch on baremetal, either build it from source, or point to a PyTorch wheel installation.
+See instructions in the [Inference](./inference.md#libtorch-installation) section.
 [^9]: Tested with ONNXRuntime 1.22.0.
 Note that ONNX models are also supported through the TensorRT backend of the Inference Operator.
 [^10]: To install ONNXRuntime on baremetal, either build it from source, download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/onnxruntime/) with CUDA 12 and TensorRT execution provider support, or extract it from the holoscan container (in `/opt/onnxruntime/`).
 [^11]: Tested with DOCA 3.0.0.